raax7/Universal-UE-SDK/README.md

 ### Using the library
 Every function that you can call in the library should have thorough documentation, so if you are wondering what a function does simply read its documentation.

+To see complete examples, take a look at the `examples` folder.

 To use the library, first you need to include ``UESDK.hpp``.
 ```C++
 #include <UESDK.hpp>